ahmet/discfg/README.md

 [![License Apache 2](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://github.com/tmaiaroto/discfg/blob/master/LICENSE) [![godoc discfg](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/tmaiaroto/discfg) [![Build Status](https://travis-ci.org/tmaiaroto/discfg.svg?branch=master)](https://travis-ci.org/tmaiaroto/discfg) [![goreport discfg](https://goreportcard.com/badge/github.com/tmaiaroto/discfg)](https://goreportcard.com/report/github.com/tmaiaroto/discfg)

 A serverless and distributed (key/value) configuration tool built on top of Amazon Web Services.
-Specifically, it aims to use Lambda, DyanmoDB, and API Gateway.
+Specifically, it aims to use Lambda, DynamoDB, and API Gateway.
 Though it can be used with other services.

 It can install to your system as a binary, so managing configuration from any machine is simple from a command line.
 You can also work with configurations via RESTful API.